 Temperature requirements to reach pod maturity can be thought of in degree days where the base temperature (56° F) is subtracted from the average daily temperature and summed over a period of time starting from planting.
-For example, a medium maturity Virginia type peanut such as NC-V11 requires about 2700 degree days (DD) after emergence to mature.
+For example, a medium maturity Virginia type peanut such as Bailey requires about 2590 degree days (DD) after emergence to mature.

-Table 15.
-Peanut Growth Stages Approximate Number Days after Planting Growth Stage Description 7 Emergence Seedling "cracking" the ground and cotyledons visible 45 Flower (R1) One-half of the plants with a bloom 55 Beginning Peg (R2) First visible peg 70 Beginning Pod (R3) Peg tip swollen to twice the peg diameter 75 Full Pod (R4) Fully-expanded pod, to dimensions characteristic of the variety 80 Beginning pod-fill (R5) Pod in which seed is visible in cross-section 90 Full Size Seed (R6) Seed is filling the pod cavity 130 Beginning Maturity (R7) Pods having interior hull color and orange to brown mesocarp 150 - 160 Harvest Maturity (R8) 70% of harvestable pods have an orange, brown, or black mesocarp (scrape pod saddle with knife) and interior hull color (crack pod open) 165 - 170 Over-mature (R9) Kernels in oldest pods develop tan-brown seed coat and pegs may have deteriorated; over- mature pods have coal-black mesocarp color
+Table 15b.
+Peanut Growth Stages Growth Stage Description Emergence Seedling "cracking" the ground and cotyledons visible Flower (R1) One-half of the plants with a bloom Beginning Peg (R2) First visible peg Beginning Pod (R3) Peg tip swollen to twice the peg diameter Full Pod (R4) Fully-expanded pod, to dimensions characteristic of the variety Beginning pod-fill (R5) Pod in which seed is visible in cross-section Full Size Seed (R6) Seed is filling the pod cavity Beginning Maturity (R7) Pods having interior hull color and orange to brown mesocarp Harvest Maturity (R8) 70% of harvestable pods have an orange, brown, or black mesocarp (scrape pod saddle with knife) and interior hull color (crack pod open) Over-mature (R9) Kernels in oldest pods develop tan-brown seed coat and pegs may have deteriorated; over- mature pods have coal-black mesocarp color Growth Stage Emergence Flower (R1) Beginning Peg (R2) Beginning Pod (R3) Full Pod (R4) Beginning pod-fill (R5) Full Size Seed (R6) Beginning Maturity (R7) Harvest Maturity (R8)

-^{} Based on average of 30 virginia type varieties planted on May 1 at Tidewater AREC.
+Based on average of 30 Virginia type varieties planted on May 1 at Tidewater AREC.
 The numbers of days after planting increase for earlier and decrease for later plantings.
 If June is dry, these numbers are bigger from R1 through R4 and smaller afterwards.